thaddeuspearson/teaching/binary_search_in_python.md

 <br>

-In the instance like above, where the amount of elements Binary Search is comparing is even, it will round down, to ensure no elements are skipped.
-Now Binary Search repeats its comparasion with the mid-point:
+In the instances like above, where the amount of elements Binary Search is comparing is even, Binary Search will round down to ensure no elements are skipped.
+Now Binary Search repeats its comparasion with the new mid-point:

 <br>